Donald Trump should be disqualified - ExBulletin

 - Donald Trump should be disqualified

-- Blue Ivy Carter wears a white princess dress at the 2024 Grammys
+- Blue Ivy Carter stole the show in a white Vivienne Westwood dress at the 2024 Grammys